To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Through pet sitting sites like Rover you can connect with pet sitters in your local area, giving you the opportunity to meet and make bookings for them to watch your dog while you’re away.
+Taking a last-minute trip but need your dog cared for while you’re away?
+You call the kennel, but it’s too late.
+What other options do you have?
+With pet sitting sites like Rover, you can connect with pet sitters in your local area, allowing you to meet and make bookings for them to watch your dog while you’re away.
 But how safe are services such as Rover compared to taking your dog to the kennel?

 What You Must Know Before Reading Our Reviews

 Pet sitting rates vary based on location, experience, and type of pet.
 Our pros and cons reflect feedback we’ve received on Rover overall, not the individual independent service providers you can find on their website.
 Please read our cautionary statement below carefully before going with any of these types of services.

 While we have personally had great experiences with these services, we are aware of many disappointments as well.
 Many online pet sitters are untrained, non-professional, unlicensed individuals.
 A love for pets is what brought them to work in this business, but a lack of knowledge, experience, CPR, and First Aid training may lead to complex and heart-wrenching circumstances.

 Many companies like Rover claim that they run background checks on the contracted dog walkers and caretakers.
 We’ve tested this screening process ourselves with Rover, and they claimed that they ran a background check before allowing our team member to advertise her services via Rover’s website.